tmackenzie/impact/content/adrs/001-definition-of-done.md

 - At least, one dev review.
 - Unit tests must be written to a minimum of 80% (teams can decide if they require a higher percentage).
 - Integration tests must be written if it impacts core functionality.
-- Core functionality is negotiated with team, product, leadership.
   - Often it does not exceed 25-30% of the user experience.
 - Unit and Integration tests must be performed with automation when a PR is raised.
 - Delivered to production.